null

 Drill Bit Care

-- Sharp bits drill best
+• Sharp bits drill best.

-- Run the pivot along the straight edge
+• Run the pivot along the straight edge.

-- Keep flutes clear of debris
+• Keep flutes clear of debris.

-- Clean pitch from bits with oven cleaner
+• Clean pitch from bits with oven cleaner.

-- Coat with oil to prevent rust
+• Coat with oil to prevent rust.

-- Remove rust with steel wool
+• Remove rust with steel wool.

 Recommended Drills

-Troubleshooting- Do Any of Your Bits Look Like This?
+Troubleshooting — Do Any of Your Bits Look Like This?

 Bad Dog Multi-Purpose Drill Bits are as tough as they come, but they are not indestructible.
 Look at the drill bits below to find out what went wrong, and how to prevent it from happening to you.
-The Multi-Purpose Drill Bits are covered by a LIFETIME GUARANTEE.
-So even if any of this happens to your bits, we will replace them.
+The Multi-Purpose Drill Bits are covered by a LIFETIME GUARANTEE — so even if any of this happens to your bits, we will replace them.

-PROBLEM - UNNECESSARY PILOT HOLES
+Drill bit damaged by unnecessary pilot holes PROBLEM — UNNECESSARY PILOT HOLES

 This is what happens when pilot holes are unnecessarily drilled.